Let’s take a look at the two healthcare apps we built:

 Let’s see if your healthcare app is on track with the latest health care UX/UI trends.
 What are these?

-iOS and Android constantly innovate data visualization for their platforms, and it behooves a well-design healthcare app to make use of the platform-specific tools like Swift Charts.
+iOS and Android constantly innovate data visualization for their platforms, and it behooves a well-designed healthcare app to make use of platform-specific tools like Swift Charts.

-Implementing this iOS framework not only helps to consistently display health data across all Apple devices, you can tap into out-of-the-box accessibility (e.g., voice over) and localization options.
+Implementing this iOS framework not only helps to consistently display health data across all Apple devices, but you can tap into out-of-the-box accessibility (e.g., voice-over) and localization options.
 NB, out-of-the-box means no or very little coding is required.

 Haptics